Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 Which vitamins should I take while on birth control?

-Birth control is associated with some nutrient depletions.
-Furthermore, it may be recommended that an individual takes various supplements and/or alters their diet to account for these changes.
+There are no additional vitamins necessary but Birth control is associated with some decrease in some nutrients and each person is different.
+“Evidence for actual nutritional deficiencies due to the use of oral contraceptives is still insufficient, and more research is needed.”
+It may be recommended that an individual takes various supplements and/or alters their diet to account for these changes.
 More specifically, Vitamin B, Vitamin C, Vitamin D, Zinc, Magnesium, and Folic Acid may be beneficial to take for maximal health.
 The amount and type that you need may vary, so it’s always a good idea to consult a doctor prior to starting anything new.

 Does Vitamin D affect birth control pills?